Particular/docs.particular.net/nservicebus/logging/usage.md

 ---
 title: Logging from the user code
-reviewed: 2019-07-29
+reviewed: 2021-09-17
 component: Core
 redirects:
 - nservicebus/logging-writing
 ---

-The NServiceBus logging abstractions can be used for writing log messages from the user code.
-This approach ensures that both NServiceBus and user code log messages are written to the same destinations.
+While we recommend the use of [`Microsoft.Extensions.Logging`](/nservicebus/logging/extensions-logging.md) for new endpoints the NServiceBus logging abstraction can also be used for writing log messages from the user code.

 Set up a single static field to an `ILog` in the classes, and then use it in all methods: